raychelleKalekye/Uhaki-legal-chatbot/TechnicalReport.md

     - Non-substantive formatting markers (manual line breaks inside sentences, stray bullets)

 - Short summary:
-  - “After cleaning, the dataset was more consistent and it became much easier to separate the Acts into clean sections for embedding and retrieval.”
+  - After cleaning, the dataset was more consistent and it became much easier to separate the Acts into clean sections for embedding and retrieval.

 ---